phoebe-project/phoebe-project.org/README.md

 * Please use the internal `Link` (for internal links), `NavLink` (for the navigation bar) component from [common.jsx](./src/common.jsx), or `HeaderNavButton` (for within-tab navigation) component from [header.jsx](./src/header.jsx) instead of adding html `<a>` tags manually.
 This way internal vs external links are handled correctly by the component (so that internal links just change the state/router and do not refresh the entire source).
 To override the addition of the "external link" icon for `Link` components, pass `hideExternal={true}`.
 The only exception to using these components is within external content that is dynamically loaded (e.g. markdown files in other repositories): for now these will render `<a>` tags and cause a page refresh.

 * Please use the internal `Image` component from [common.jsx](./src/common.jsx) instead of adding html `<img>` tags manually.
 This makes sure to reference internal image sources correctly.

+* Static files (`static` vs `public`): large download files and legacy documentation/builds are stored EXTERNALLY on clusty and hosted by apache.
+Any large downloads that do not need to be placed under version control should be manually placed here in reasonably-named subdirectories.
+They can then be referenced via the `Link` component with `to='/static/whatever'`, which will handle writing the `<a>` tag correctly without using the Router.
+Any smaller files (images, logos, etc) can be placed in the repository's [public](./public) directory and can be referenced via the `Link` component with `to='/whatever'`.
+Be careful of name conflicts - any match within the public directory will be served first before falling back on the React-Router (for example: creating a `public/docs` directory could have unfortunate consequences).
+Additionally, `static/css` and `static/js` are configured (via apache) to point to the react `build/static` - so creating `css` or `js` directories in the `static` directory will have no effect and will not be accessible.

 ## Releasing a New Version of PHOEBE